-The Graniteman Clearwater Triathlon is on in 2020!
+The Graniteman Clearwater Triathlon is back in 2021!
 As we approach the event, we will continue to monitor any concerns around COVID-19 and respond to any needs.
 We will work with recommendations from CDC and MDH to put processes in place to ensure a safe, fun, and challenging event in 2020.

 Active Central MN is offering a NO RISK REGISTRATION POLICY for 2020, meaning if we cancel an event, or you need to cancel your registration for any reason, we will offer either a free deferment to another race, or a full refund.
 This is made possible by our founding sponsors: Williams Integracare, Granite Equity Partners, Viking Coca-Cola, and Rollga.
 A huge thank you to them for helping us honor our athletes!